2023-24 Academic Catalog Page

 American Culture Exploration (ACE) is designed for international students who come to Augustana College for one year.
 The purpose of ACE is to acknowledge international students who desire to focus their academic career on the study of culture in the United States.

 By following a curriculum with various interdisciplinary options, ACE will provide students the opportunity to develop a more thorough understanding of American culture.

-International students who spend one year on campus come through various institutional programs such as (Fulbright, Swedish-American Foundation) and exchange agreements (Uppsala, Kobe City University).
+International students who spend one year on campus come through various institutional programs (Fulbright, Swedish-American Foundation) and exchange agreements (Uppsala, Kobe City University).
 After satisfactory completion of the following requirements, these students will receive an acknowledgement verifying their successful completion of the ACE curriculum.

 - International students must successfully complete ENGL 110, a 4-credit course specifically designed for international students.